-Awareness of prostate cancer is at an all-time high thanks to celebrities like Stephen Fry and Bill Turnbull, who have shared their personal experiences and urged other men to get tested.
+Awareness of prostate cancer reached an all-time high in 2018 thanks to celebrities like Stephen Fry and Bill Turnbull, who shared their personal experiences and urged other men to get tested.

-Known as the Fry and Turnbull effect, more men than ever before are seeing their GP with concerns about prostate cancer.
+Known as the Fry and Turnbull effect, more men than ever before were seeing their GP with concerns about prostate cancer.

 Finding cancer at the earliest possible stage is key to successful treatment and higher survival rates, and we recommend that anyone experiencing unusual signs or symptoms contacts their GP as soon as possible.

 But what happens when cancer is at such an early stage that no symptoms can be noticed?

 The increased awareness of prostate cancer has led to more men over 50 seeing their doctor without any of the usual symptoms that indicate prostate cancer, such as needing to urinate more frequently or experiencing a weak flow.